Drew Waters Player Props: Royals vs. Tigers

-Drew Waters -- with a slugging percentage of .441 in his past 10 games, including three extra-base hits -- will be in action for the Kansas City Royals versus the Detroit Tigers, with Tarik Skubal on the hill, on July 18 at 8:10 PM ET.
+Drew Waters -- with an on-base percentage of .243 in his past 10 games, 53 points lower than his season-long percentage -- will be in action for the Kansas City Royals against the Detroit Tigers, with Eduardo Rodriguez on the hill, on July 19 at 8:10 PM ET.

 Drew Waters Game Info & Props vs. the Tigers